ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 **Edges** and **handicaps** affect only the **advantage points bid** in an **extended contest**.
 Your **edge** is added to your **AP bid** when your opponent must **lose** or **transfer APs**.
 Your **handicap** is subtracted from your bid when your opponent **loses** or **transfers APs**.
 A contestant’s **edge** or **handicap** never affects his **AP** when he defends, only when he is attacking.

 Most GMs find **edges** and **handicaps** more trouble than they’re worth, and depict these phenomena with description alone.
 Earlier books made more extensive use of **edges** and **handicaps** to represent the quality of equipment carried by the PCs.
 For example, your suit for chainmail might be ^4 and your sword ^3.
-In games where restricted access to equipment is a significant part of the setting and your GM wants to use extended contests it may make sense to use them, otherwise we recommend ignoring them
+In games where restricted access to equipment is a significant part of the setting and your GM wants to use extended contests it may make sense to use them, otherwise we recommend ignoring them.

 ## 5.4 Chained Contest

 **Chained contests** do not defer **consequences** to the end of the **contest**, instead your GM applies the **consequences of defeat** to the loser in the **contest** immediately following a **round**.
 This leads to a grittier feel to the **contest**, but at the price of a death spiral: once you lose the **consequences of defeat** make it likelier that you will lose again.